Usha-Mounika/Samsung_PD/README.md

 <br>

 ### Register Retiming
+Regiater Retiming is also known as Pipelining.Pipelining is a technique that breaks combinational paths by inserting registers.
 This can be explained through an example.
 Let us consider the following design with a huge combinational delay of 48ns and the setup of flops can be 1ns each.
 This is the critical path of the design, hence limiting the circuit to operate at a frequency of 20MHz.
 This can be avoided by adding more flops to the design.
 As these new reg2reg paths have huge positive slack upto 48ns.
 The combinational logic can be sliced and shared among this flipflops.
 Thus improving the performance of the design.
 ![vid1_1](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/c5a1fb2b-336f-46dd-bd8d-81acffe27c66)